mattgilgo/March_Madness/README.md

 - Actual Champion: Kansas
 - Actual Final Four: Duke, UNC, Villanova, Kansas
 - Percentile Finish (ESPN): 80.4 percentile
-- Prediction % Correct (First Try):
+- Prediction % Correct (Outcome when all rounds were predicted Before First Round): 63%
-- Prediction % Correct (Reset Each Round): 73%
+- Prediction % Correct (Outcome when new predictions were made at beginning of Each Round): 73%